isabella232/integrations-learn.en/help/integrations/tutorials/campaign-analytics/campaign-analytics-trigger.md

 >[!VIDEO](https://video.tv.adobe.com/v/332624?quality=12&learn=on)

-## Create a trigger in Campaign Standard
+## Create a trigger in [!DNL Campaign] Standard

-Learn how to create a trigger event in Campaign Standard.
+Learn how to create a trigger event in [!DNL Campaign] Standard.

 >[!VIDEO](https://video.tv.adobe.com/v/332625?quality=12&learn=on)